 Recipient of a 2006 Alumna Award from the Pennsylvania State University College of Arts and Architecture, she has served on the Board of Directors of the American Musicological Society, both as Vice President and as Director-at-Large, and currently chairs the AMS Committee on Women and Gender.
-In 2009 she joined the editorial board of Grove Music Online as Associate Editor, and from 2010 to 2012 served on the Governing Board of US-RILM.
-She is currently on the editorial board of the Journal of the American Musicological Society, the advisory board of the Josquin Research Project, and the advisory board of the Alamire Facsimile Project; she previously served on the boards of Pegasus Early Music and Houston Early Music.
+In 2009 she joined the editorial board of Grove Music, and from 2010 to 2012 served on the Governing Board of US-RILM.
+She is currently on the editorial board of the Journal of the American Musicological Society, the advisory board of the Josquin Research Project, and the advisory board of the Alamire Facsimile Project; she previously served on the boards of Pegasus Early Music and Houston Early Music, among others.
 In 1998 she organized the interdisciplinary conference “Constructing Hildegard: Reception and Identity 1098–1998,” and in 2012–2013 organized the Humanities Project “The World of Susan B. Anthony.”
-An earlier Humanities Project, in 2006–2007, was the panel/lecture/concert/workshop series “Women and Music: Looking Back, Looking Forward” co-sponsored by the Susan B. Anthony Institute for Gender and Women’s Studies.
+An earlier Humanities Project, in 2006–2007, was the panel/lecture/concert/workshop series “Women and Music: Looking Back, Looking Forward,” co-sponsored by the Susan B. Anthony Institute for Gender and Women’s Studies.